Last updated on November 08, 2024

 Every Stripe account has a live and test mode.
 This feature makes the development process much easier because we can test our payment system without affecting our business data.
 To switch between both, we need to click the Test mode toggle button from our dashboard page.

-Note that we have different API keys for our test and live mode.
-Both of them are created in the same way, and to differentiate them, live mode keys begin with pk_live_ and sk_live_, and test mode keys begin with pk_test_ and sk_test_.
+Note that we have different API keys for our test and live modes.
+Both are created in the same way, but to differentiate them, live mode keys begin with pk_live_

 {